gajus/eslint-plugin-jsdoc/.README/rules/check-syntax.md

 ### `check-syntax`

 Reports against syntax not encouraged for the mode (e.g., Google Closure Compiler in "jsdoc" or "typescript" mode).
-Note that this rule will not chekc for types that are wholly invalid for a given mode, as that is covered by `valid-types`.
+Note that this rule will not check for types that are wholly invalid for a given mode, as that is covered by `valid-types`.

 Currently checks against: